pasha121/gdk/docs/source/gdk-json.rst

 :liquidex_v0: The LiquiDEX v0 specific parameters, see :ref:`liquidex-v0-complete-details`.
               This field must included only if ``"input_type"`` is ``"liquidex_v0"``.
 :output_type: Pass ``"transaction"`` to return a transaction JSON that can be passed to `GA_sign_transaction`.
 :utxos: Mandatory.
-The UTXOs to fund the transaction with.
+The UTXOs to fund the transaction with, :ref:`unspent-outputs` as returned by `GA_get_unspent_outputs`.
         Note that coin selection is not performed on the passed UTXOs.
         All passed UTXOs of the same asset as the receiving asset id will be included in the transaction.